thedaviddias/Front-End-Checklist/README.md

 * [ ] **Sprite:** ![Medium](http://res.cloudinary.com/djnyaloac/image/upload/v1508238836/level-checklist-medium.png) Small images are in a sprite file (in case of icons, they can be in an SVG sprite image).
 * [ ] **Width and Height:** ![High](http://res.cloudinary.com/djnyaloac/image/upload/v1508238836/level-checklist-high.png) All ``<img>`` have height and width set (Don't specify px or %).

-> ***Note:*** Lot of developers assume that width and height are not compatible with responsive web design.
+> ***Note:*** Lots of developers assume that width and height are not compatible with responsive web design.
 It's absolutely not the case.

 * [ ] **Alternative text:** ![High](http://res.cloudinary.com/djnyaloac/image/upload/v1508238836/level-checklist-high.png) All ``<img>`` have an alternative text which describe the image visually.
 * [ ] **Lazy loading:** ![Medium](http://res.cloudinary.com/djnyaloac/image/upload/v1508238836/level-checklist-medium.png) Images are lazyloaded (A noscript fallback is always provided).